 The 500-mile long Alaska Railroad runs from the seaport town of Seward, on the Kenai Peninsula, to Fairbanks, the Golden Heart of Alaska.
 Along the way it crosses two formidable mountain ranges, several broad and daunting rivers, and numerous deep gorges and canyons.
 It winds along the tidewater edge of Turnagain Arm, past Bartlett and Spencer Glaciers, and skirts the highest point on the North American continent, the Great One, Denali.
 From running its own opulent luxury hotel—literally in the middle of nowhere—to developing the telephone, water, and sewer systems of Anchorage, the history of the railroad is largely the history of Alaska.
 Take a ride on the northernmost U. S. railroad, and gain an unusual perspective on a richly fascinating period in America’s past. ~•~

-The Alaska Railroad: 1902-1923, Blazing an Iron Trail Across The Great Land, published in May, 2017.
+The Alaska Railroad: 1902-1923, Blazing an Iron Trail Across The Last Frontier, by Helen Hegener, published in May, 2017 by Northern Light Media.
 400 pages, over 100 b/w historic photos, maps, bibliography, indexed.
 The book can be ordered for $24.00 plus $5.00 postage, by clicking here.

 I look forward to reading your book about the Alaska Railroad.
 I’ll pick one up when I’m in Anchorage in a couple weeks.